Ali Azmat

-Ali Azmat Pacha (born 20 April 1966) is a Pakistani singer-songwriter, musician and actor.
-He is best known as the lead singer for the influential Sufi rock band Junoon and for his subsequent solo career later followed by a career as an actor as well.
+Ali Azmat Butt (born 20 April 1970) is a Pakistani singer-songwriter, musician and actor.
+He is best known as the lead singer for the influential Sufi rock band Junoon and for his subsequent solo career, followed by an acting career.

 In 2001, with Junoon, he became part of the first Pakistani band ever to perform at the United Nations General Assembly.

 Early life and education

-Ali Azmat Pacha was born in Havelian, Khyber Pakhtunkhwa, into a family of ethnic Kashmiri descent, where his grandfather was posted as station master of Havelian railway station.
+Ali Azmat was born in Havelian, Khyber Pakhtunkhwa, into a family of ethnic Kashmiri descent, where his grandfather was posted as the station master of the Havelian railway station.
 He grew up in Garhi Shahu, Lahore and speaks Punjabi as his native language.
 His father Nazir Ahmed Butt was a middle-class businessman who died in 2013.

-Azmat went to Sydney, Australia, for his higher studies but due to financial problems, soon returned to Pakistan before completing his university degree.
+Azmat went to Sydney, Australia, for his higher studies but due to financial problems, soon returned to Pakistan where he completed his university degree.

 His first band Jupiters was known for performing covers at small gigs in Lahore.

 Music career

 Jupiters

-Ali Azmat started out his career with Jupiters in 1986, based in his hometown of Lahore.
+Ali Azmat started his music career with Jupiters in 1986, based in his hometown of Lahore.
 Jupiters were known for doing covers of American pop and rock songs at small gigs.
 While with them, Azmat wrote his legendary hit song "Dosti".
 He later sang and recorded "Dosti" with Junoon, after which the song gained national fame.